kevinma0/kevinma0.github.io/_project/S00-streetart.md

 title: "Being a Street Artist"
 permalink: /streetart/
 type: "Writing"
-description: "The good, the bad and the ugly of being a portrait artist on the streets of Boston."
+description: "The Good, the Bad and the Ugly of being a portrait artist in downtown Boston."
 img:
 banner:
 case-study: false